 "We will have video monitors everywhere, house, courtyard, front.
 Housekeeping person will not be able to turn them off.
 Tomorrow, we fly to New Orleans, complete purchase, then furnish.
 Book a hotel."

-In New Orleans, suite at the Ritz Carleton on Canal Street.
-It's under a mile to the new place.
+In New Orleans, suite at the Royal Orleans on St. Louis, a few blocks from the new place.
 The agent takes them through the property, she's hard selling, uselessly.

 Katya, "We will pay cash if we can close today or tomorrow.
 We have three other options, but I like this one.”